 Python column names are not returned with a Pandas type data.frame, and so it’s important to add headers to your data for clarity.

-Our first serious real world example has the objective of giving seasoned SQL coders a practical example which demonstrates how to build a machine learning solution with Python code running in the SQL Server.
-The first step is to add Python code to a stored procedure, and then how to run stored procedures which execute prediction models.
+Our first serious real-world example has the objective of giving seasoned SQL coders a practical example that demonstrates how to build a machine learning solution with Python code running in the SQL Server.
+The first step is to add Python code to a stored procedure, and then how to run stored procedures that execute prediction models.
 Here is a summary of the development process:

 To create the necessary db objects and load the NY City Taxi dataset, we will run a script to prepare and set up the environment.
 The script is also available online as RunSQL_SQL_Walkthrough.ps1 at the mentioned GitHub shared location.
 Running this script will install SQL Native Client and SQL command-line utilities.
 The script also creates the necessary database for running this example, as well as a table on the SQL Server instance, and then proceeds to insert the specified Taxi dataset into the SQL table.
 Open the RunSQL_SQL_Walkthrough.ps1 script in the editor to follow the process.
 Finally, the example script adds the example SQL functions and stored procedures for building the predictive model.

 As you will observe in the standard code sample on Git, the process is straightforward.
 But please take notice of this excerpt which shows the point at which stored procedures of the ML model are loaded: